DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

 ### 3. Create the Component

 The component receives a reference to the state.
-Use `on:click={state.method}` for event binding.
+Use `on:click={state.increment}` for event binding.

 ```rust
 #[azumi::component]